saurf4ng/eTaPR/README.md

 You can find the details of problem and eTaPR in the paper to be announced at ACM SAC '22.
 (I'll give you a link to my paper.)

 This repository includes:

 (1) Source codes in the directory, 'eTaPR_pkg'

 (2) A wheel package: eTaPR-21.12.1-py3-none-any.whl

 (3) Sample data in the directory, 'Data'

 (4) Example jupyter code in the file, 'test_comparison.ipynb'

-This script is developed on Python3.8.3.
+My script is developed on Python3.8.3.

 You need the following packages: numpy, pandas, math, argparse, time, datetime, pathlib, copy, and open-cv.

 ## Install with a wheel file